mozilla/addons-server/docs/api/topics/search.rst

         exact match and should only return a single result if a match is found.
     :type manifest_url: string
+    :param optional offline: Filters by whether the app works offline or not.
+        'True' to show offline-capable apps; 'False' to show apps requiring online support; any other value will show all apps unfiltered by offline support.
+    :type offline: string
     :param optional languages: Filters apps by a supported language.
 Language codes should be provided in ISO 639-1 format, using a comma-separated list if supplying multiple languages.
-    :type offline: string
-    :param optional languages: Filters by whether the app works offline or not.
-        'True' to show offline-capable apps; 'False' to show apps requiring online support; any other value will show all apps unfiltered by offline support.
     :type languages: string
     :param optional region: Filters apps by a supported region.
 A region code should be provided in ISO 3166 format (e.g., `pl`).
 If not